MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

 ## Verify subscription level

-For this lab, you need an AAD Premium subscription.
+For this lab, you need an Azure AD Premium subscription.
 You can tell if you have a Premium subscription by navigating to the [MDM enrollment configuration](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/Mobility) blade.
 See the following example:

 **Azure Active Directory** > **Mobility (MDM and MAM)** > **Microsoft Intune**

 ![MDM and Intune](images/mdm-intune2.png)

 If the configuration blade shown above does not appear, it's likely that you don't have a **Premium** subscription.
-Auto-enrollment is a feature only available in AAD Premium.
+Auto-enrollment is a feature only available in Azure Active Directory (Azure AD) Premium.

 To convert your Intune trial account to a free Premium trial account, go to **Azure Active Directory** > **Licenses** > **All products** > **Try / Buy** and select **Free trial** for Azure AD Premium, or EMS E5.